 This script configures the first Perforce Server instance.
-To configure additional instances, run mkdirs.sh again, specifying the instance number each time.
+To configure additional instances, create a new instance cfg file and run mkdirs.sh again, specifying the instance number each time.
 For example, to configure a second and third instance, issue the following commands: